hashicorp/terraform-provider-vault/website/docs/r/mount.html.md

 * `external_entropy_access` - (Optional) Boolean flag that can be explicitly set to true to enable the secrets engine to access Vault's external entropy source

-* `allowed_managed_keys` - (Optional) List of managed key registry entry names that the mount in question is allowed to access
+* `allowed_managed_keys` - (Optional) Set of managed key registry entry names that the mount in question is allowed to access

 ## Attributes Reference